1 Sing joyfully to the LORD, you righteous;

 The psalmist, in Psalm 139:23-24, prayed, “Search me, O God, and know my heart: try me, and know my thoughts: And see if there be any wicked way in me, and lead me in the way everlasting.”
 Muster up courage and, in your own words, tell the Lord that your heart lays open to His examination.
 Thank Him for His impartial and true findings, exercised, as always, in His tender mercy.

-Psalm 15:1-5; 24:3-6; Isaiah 1:16-19; I Peter 1:15-16; I Jn.
+Consider: Psalm 15:1-5; 24:3-6; Isaiah 1:16-19; I Peter 1:15-16; I Jn.
 1:5-10